MikroElektronika/mikrosdk_click_v2/clicks/dcmotor12/README.md

 \mainpage Main Page

 ---
-# DC Motor 12 click
+# DC Motor 12 Click

 > DC Motor 12 Click is a compact add-on board with a brushed DC motor driver.
 This board features the TB9054FTG,
 > a PWM-type, dual-channel, H-bridge, brushed DC motor driver from Toshiba Semiconductor.